 Help your child to become a Spelling Bee Champion!

 Our regular spelling teaching in school currently follows quite prescriptive guidance from the New National Curriculum regarding age appropriate expectations in spelling patterns, rules and shapes.
-With your support at home, we know that this new ‘Spelling Bee’ initiative will complement the learning in an exciting and motivating way.
+With your support at home, we know that our ‘Spelling Bee’ initiative will complement learning in an exciting and motivating way.

-At the start of each term your child will bring home 100 words to investigate and explore different spelling rules, exceptions and common ‘tricky’ words.
+At the start of each half term your child will bring home a group of words to investigate and explore different spelling rules, exceptions and common ‘tricky’ words.

-During the last week of each term we will challenge your child to spell a small selection of the words correctly, awarding special certificates for both ‘high achievement’ and for ‘good personal improvement’.
+During the last week of each term we will challenge your child to spell the words correctly, awarding special certificates for both ‘high achievement’ and for ‘good personal improvement’.
 Of course this will be carried out sensitively, recognising that all children develop their skills at differing rates.

 Words are fascinating!
 Please help your child to explore and enjoy them.
 Spelling shouldn’t be a boring slog.
 It’s about thinking, not just memorising lists of words.